Nutty

 Cash Junior ISA

-This is exactly like a regular savings account you’ll probably be familiar with – you simply add cash and get interest in return.
+This is like a regular savings account you’ll probably be familiar with – you simply add cash and get interest in return.
 You won’t pay any tax on the interest at all.
 And once your child turns 18, it will automatically turn into a regular Cash ISA in their name.

 Stocks & Shares Junior ISA